 What's the status of a second $1,200 stimulus check?

-Mr. Trump is backing a revised stimulus package, according to White House economics adviser Larry Kudlow, who spoke to reporters on Friday morning.
+Mr. Trump is backing a revised stimulus package, according to White House economics adviser Larry Kudlow.
 Kudlow didn't provide specifics about the relief plan, although he noted it would likely include stimulus checks as well as aid for the ailing airline industry.

 "I don't want to walk through the details because [Treasury Secretary Steven] Mnuchin and Speaker Pelosi will be on the horn this afternoon" to negotiate the package, Kudlow said.